akeyx/akeyx.github.io/_posts/2025-11-03-ont-hacking.md

 =================================
 ```

-At this point your ONT has successfully connected but if you don't see the above output and instead just see short headers following each command keep reading.
+The ONT has successfully connected but if you don't see the above output and instead just see short headers following each command keep reading.

 #### OMCI_SW_VER* mismatch